kpaede/Verovio-Music-Renderer/README.md

 ![](Verovio-Plugin.gif)

-This is a plugin for Obsidian (https://obsidian.md) that uses Verovio – a fast, portable and lightweight open-source library for engraving Music Encoding Initiative (MEI) music scores (and also ABC and MusicXML) into SVG.
+This is a plugin for [Obsidian](https://obsidian.md) that uses [Verovio](https://www.verovio.org/) – a lightweight open-source library for engraving Music Encoding Initiative (MEI) music scores (and also ABC and MusicXML files) into SVG.
+With this plugin you can render musical scores seamlessly within Obsidian and thus use it more efficiently when working with written music.

 The plugin already has the following features:
 - rendering MEI, ABC and MusicXML notation dynamically from the Obsidian folder (relative) and URLs (absolute)